anoved/Ground-Track-Generator/README.md

 			If specified, SUFFIX is appended to the base name identifier, unless there is only one two-line element set and an --output PATH is given.

-		--prj
+		--noprj
-			Output a .prj "projection" file to explicitly specify the geodetic reference system of the generated shapefile (WGS-72).
+			Suppress output of .prj "projection" file, which explicitly specifies the geodetic reference system of the generated shapefile (WGS-72).

 		The default base name for output files is the [NORAD] satellite number encoded in the second field of the first line of the two-line element set.